chingu-voyages/v46-tier3-team-33/README.md

-# Vegilicious (testing)
+# Vegilicious

 ![Vegilicious home screen](./userdesign/vegelicious_screen.png)

-An app for farmers to post pictures and descriptions of their produce and for users to notify farmers of their intention to buy these.
+An app for farmers to post pictures and descriptions of their produce and for users to contact farmers of their intention to buy products.
-Users can then arrange to buy and collect produce and leave reviews on the produce they have bought.
-Reviews and produce can be seen by all users.

 ## Goal

 Technology has meant that people can now access food online in a variety of apps.
 There is also a need for small local producers to have a space where they can showcase the produce they have so that people can purchase it.
 We worked hard to come up with a project idea during our first sprint and finally we decided on the idea of this app.
-The project was coded in React and Typescript and we used Node.js for the backend.

 ### User Interface